PmagPy/PmagPy/CONTRIBUTING.md

 `data_files` contains example files used in testing and in [Cookbook](https://earthref.org/PmagPy/cookbook/) examples.

 #### notebooks
-`notebooks` contains a number of example Jupyter notebooks that demonstrate PmagPy functionality.
+`notebooks` is a subdirectory of `data_files` and contains a number of example Jupyter notebooks that demonstrate PmagPy functionality.

 #### pmag_env
 `pmag_env` is a module that sets the backend for plotting as either TKAgg (for non-wxPython programs) or WXAgg (for wxPython programs).